eth-educators/eth-docker-docs/website/docs/About/Clients.md

 - Erigon
 - Reth (alpha)

-> An Ethereum node has one consensus client and one execution client. eth-docker can be used to
-> split this between two machines, but that distributed setup is rare
+> An Ethereum node has one consensus client and one execution client.
+Eth Docker can be used to split this between two machines, but that distributed setup is rare

 Currently supported additional options:
 - Sending stats to https://beaconcha.in